 A Parenting Plan may be completely agreed upon by both parties such as in an uncontested divorce or family law case.

-In uncontested situations the parties may file one parenting plan with the court and have it approved and finalized by the judge presiding in the case.
-In many instances this is more beneficial to the child(ren) as the parents are better able to agree and decide which parenting guidelines are the best fit for their child.
-This type of parenting plan is usually filed when both parties are capable of negotiations and are able to rationally cooperate or may be currently co-parenting.
+In uncontested situations (uncontested divorces, modifications, and legitimization cases) the parties may file one Parenting Plan with the court and have it approved and finalized by the judge presiding in the case.
+In many instances this is more beneficial to the children as the parents are better able to agree and decide which parenting guidelines are the best fit for their child.
+This type of Parenting Plan is usually filed when both parties are capable of negotiations and are able to rationally cooperate or may be currently co-parenting.

 In a Georgia uncontested divorce or family law case requiring a Parenting Plan, both parents should acknowledge the following by notarized signature and initials: